benlau/nactor/README.md

    * Automated binding of async interface
 * Sequential order of message execution
     * All the message sent to actor model is processed in sequential order.
-    * Actor may process the message in async way. (e.g read/write from database)
+    * Actor's method can work in sync / async way (e.g read/write from database) .
-    * Prevent the race condition of high concurrent write/read of a resource
+    * Prevent the race condition of high concurrent write/read to a resource
     * Example usage: Judgement of game event sent from multiple players
 * Taking the advantage of node.js single thread design philosophy
     * The actor model is running on the main thread like other node.js code.